Morkiexyz/contracts/README.md

 - **StakeERC721**: [Version 5.0.1](https://thirdweb.com/thirdweb.eth/NFTStake) - This contract allows users to stake their ERC-721 NFTs and receive ERC-20 tokens as staking rewards.

+- **Token**: [Version 5.0.1](https://thirdweb.com/thirdweb.eth/TokenERC20) - The Token contract is suited for creating a digital currency and is compliant with the ERC20 standard.

+- **Managed Account Factory**: [Version 1.57.27](https://thirdweb.com/thirdweb.eth/ManagedAccountFactory) - This contract allows to deploy upgradeable smart wallets for users, with the ability to push updates to all users

 ## Example: How We Call the Smart Contract

 ```jsx